Skip to Content

 The Biology Department Graduate Advisory Committee (the Graduate Coordinator, Department Chair, and one additional faculty member) constitutes an appeals committee in matters involving probation and disqualification.

-2.6 – Leave of absence.
+2.6 – Leave of Absence.
 Students may request an educational leave from the program and university for extenuating circumstances.
 These are normally granted for a period of one semester or one academic year, but they may be extended for a maximum of two years (GRADUATE STUDENT HANDBOOK ).
 Approval must be sought from your committee by filling out an Educational Leave Agreement.
 If you fail to formally request a leave, you will be required to apply for readmission to the university when you desire to continue in the program.
 NOTE: Leaves are considered part of the seven year limit to complete your degree, so you are still on the clock!

 2.8 - Duties as a Teaching Associate.
-Assignment of duties as a paid Teaching Associate is recognized as a customary part of graduate education.
-Subject to availability of funded positions, you can normally expect to be hired for at least one semester as a TA in the department.
-You are required to solicit student evaluations for each class you teach.
-Supervisor evaluations will also be done.
-Both evaluations will be reviewed by the Department Chair at the end of each semester, and they will become part of your permanent file.
+Assignment of duties as a paid Teaching Associate (TA) is recognized as a customary part of graduate education.
+Subject to availability of funded positions, you can normally expect to be hired to teach at least one lab each semester.
+Student evaluations are required for each class you teach.
+Your faculty supervisor will also evaluate you.
+Both evaluations will be reviewed by the Department Chair at the end of each semester, and all evaluations will become part of your permanent file.

 2.9 - Ordering equipment and supplies and use of facilities.
 Once your research or project topic has been defined and you have advanced to candidacy, turn your attention to securing funding for your research.
 Toward the end of each spring semester, the department announces the Master’s Student Grant Program.
 This program is the mechanism used to secure department funding for graduate student research or project activities by an application process.
 You will be informed of specific guidelines that must be followed in preparation of your grant request.
 It is beneficial to see the Stockroom Manager with a list of the research or project materials contained in your grant request prior to submission to the committee.
 Following award of the grants, the department administrative support staff will inform you of the specific steps you will need to follow in order to obtain your research or project materials and process your travel claims.
 The Master's Student Grant Program supply requests should be submitted to the Stockroom Manager one week after recipients are notified if supplies are to be used for summer work.